Saint Mary's College of California: Museum of Art

+The museum is located in the Brother Cornelius Art Center.
+All exhibitions and public programs are free and open to the public, and the facility is ADA accessible.

 Student life

 As a Lasallian school, community service plays a big role on campus.
 The Catholic Institute for Lasallian Social Action coordinates most service work on campus, and each year students perform many hours of community service.
 On the first Saturday of every other month, they have the opportunity to participate in "Saturday of Service" where Saint Mary's students branch out all across the Bay Area and serve their community.